ashdp/devcontainers-video/README.md

 # Rest of Video
 8. Talks about customising the default Linux Universal devContainer (e.g. if it was missing ffmpeg we can create a Dockerfile, add apt install -y ffmpeg and rebuild/restart the running container)
 9. By comitting the Dockerfile in the previous step to Github, then you can open in 'Github Codespaces' the entire environment in a web browser and code there!

+# John Savill Explains DevContainers and Codespaces https://youtu.be/-D2BwSV9Pg0?si=epCO6UvLsMd4rWxb
+10. Good video coming more from the perspective of someone else's repo with a DevContainer setup.